RamitKataria/group-meeting-planner/README.md

 ### Standard requirements

-- As a user, I want to be able to use the website as a guest, or as a registered user if I want extra features
+- As a user, I want to be able to use the website as a guest, or as a registered user if I want extra features[<sup>1</sup>](#foot1)
 - As a registered user, I want to be able to delete my account
-- As an organizer, I want to be able to change the meeting span after creating it by logging into the account I used to create it
+- As a meeting organizer, I want to be able to change the meeting span after creating it by logging into the account I used to create it
 - As a meeting organizer, I want to be notified by email after all team members have entered their availability
 - As a meeting attendee, I want to be notified after the organizer has finalized the meeting time
-- As a user, I want to be sent an email verification to change my password when I forget the password
+- As a registered user, I want to be sent an email verification to change my password when I forget the password
 - As a registered user, I want to be able to use my previously entered availability for new meetings

 ### Stretch requirements

-- All meeting attendees want to be able to vote for the best meeting time from all the options provided by our website
+- All meeting attendees should be able to vote for the best meeting time from all the options provided by the website
-- As an attendees, I want to be able to be send notifications once the meeting time is finalized
+- As an attendee, I want to be able to be send notifications once the meeting time is finalized
 - As an attendee, I want to be able to create an account through some external authentication service
 - As an attendee, I want to be able to log in to my account through the same external authentication service
 - As the meeting organizer, I want to be able to limit access to the meeting info and availability to registered users with given email addresses